CMitchell5619/student-workbook/src/reflections/wk1/quiz1.md

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+ul creates an unordered list, ol creates an ordered list, and dl creates a description list.
 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+It turns the element into a flexbox.
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+The set height and width is applied to the internal content.
+If the box has any padding or a border, this is added to the height and width.
 ```